terhechte/CCORP/README.md

 ## Logging

-CCOR can also log requests and responses to a specified directory.
+CCORP can also log requests and responses to a specified directory.
 To enable this, pass the `--logging` flag followed by the path to the directory where you want the logs to be stored.

 For example, to log requests and responses to the `logs` directory, run the following command: